dmzoneill/jira-creator/README.md

 ### ✏️ Edit Description

-To edit the description of an existing issue, use:
+To edit the description of an issue, use the `edit` command and the issue key.
+Use `--no-ai` to disable AI enhancement.

 ```bash
 rh-issue edit AAP-98765
 rh-issue edit AAP-98765 --no-ai
 ```

-Use `--no-ai` to disable the AI enhancements while editing.

 ### 🧍 Unassign Issue

-To unassign a user from an issue, use:
+To unassign an issue, use the `unassign` command followed by the issue key.

 ```bash
 rh-issue unassign AAP-12345